cat-b is the ukrainian modeling agency taking the country’s unique youth to the world

-Where are the best places in Kyiv to find models?
+Where are the best places in Kiev to find models?

-Anja: Literally underground, at the metro stations, in the clubs.
-Sometimes they're even at the supermarket, working as cashier, sometimes models come to us through lovers or sisters, sometimes they just sent us their pictures with a note like: "I wanna be with you and here are my photos from Egypt 2009, but I have not changed much."
+Anja: Literally underground — at the metro stations, in the clubs.
+Sometimes they're even at the supermarket, working as cashier, sometimes models come to us through lovers or sisters, sometimes they just send us their pictures with a note like: "I wanna be with you and here are my photos from Egypt 2009, but I have not changed much."
 Also on social media, of course.

 How do you break the ice when you meet them?

-Marija: I rarely use business cards, usually I just ask for their social media profile.
-When I meet people in loud place, I use a draft note I've prepared in advance with emoji flowers on my phone.
+Marija: I rarely use business cards.
+Usually I just ask for their social media profile.
+When I meet people in loud places, I use a draft note I've prepared in advance with emoji flowers on my phone.

 What makes you not want to work with someone?